jasjung/Machine_Learning/AWS/*Sagemaker_Deploy_Pretrained_Keras_Model/README.md

-# SageMaker Keras Training and Deploying
+# SageMaker Pretrained Keras Model Deploying

 ![Python 3.6](https://img.shields.io/badge/python-3.6-blue.svg)
 ![Keras 2.2.4-tf](https://img.shields.io/badge/keras-2.2.4.tf-red.svg)
 ![tensorflow 1.14.0](https://img.shields.io/badge/tensorflow-1.14.0-orange.svg)
 ![sagemaker 1.14.0](https://img.shields.io/badge/sagemaker-1.45.0.dev0-green.svg)

+Refer to v1 or v2 directories for detailed code.

 Sadly, AWS documentation is all over the place and not very consistent.
 It is not often general enough.
 I had run into issues while I was trying to train and deploy a keras model.
 Following their documentation kept giving me errors.
 And, at last, I got it to work.